ganesh101992/Ball-and-SoccerRegion-detection/README.md

 # Ball-and-SoccerRegion-detection
 The Region detection function file contains a function to detect regions of a soccer field using edge detection and boundedRect function.
 The input is raw coloe image and output are the points of the rectangle which bound inner Rectangle and D region of the soccer field.
+The Screen shots shows the regions detected using this function in different colors.

 I have also included the src file which includes different functions to detect the ball and different regions of a soccer field.